Global Health Education

-The Global Health Institute, in collaboration with the College of Agricultural and Life Sciences and the School of Medicine and Public Health, offers an Undergraduate Certificate in Global Health (similar to an academic minor) and Graduate•Professional•Capstone Certificates in Global Health.
+The Global Health Institute, in collaboration with the College of Agricultural and Life Sciences and the School of Medicine and Public Health, offers an Undergraduate Major, an Undergraduate Certificate in Global Health (similar to an academic minor), and Graduate•Professional•Capstone Certificates in Global Health.
 Field courses, independent studies, clerkships and other international rotations are also available for health professional students.

 Graduate • Professional • Capstone Certificate in Global Health

 The Graduate • Professional • Capstone Certificate in Global Health gives traditional and non-traditional students new ways to work across cultures and disciplines to improve health for all.

 Health Professional Students Education Opportunities